MaisJamal/Apollo-BT-GP/README.md

 * 4.  $ ./scripts/bootstrap_simcontrol.sh

-you can run the scenarios of overtaking an obstacle manually without steps 1, 2, and 3. by:
+You can run the scenarios of overtaking an obstacle manually without steps 1, 2, and 3. by:
 * 1. $ ./scripts/bootstrap.sh
 * 2. choose Map, Vehicle, Mode.
 * 3. turn on simcontrol mode
 * 4. turn on planning, prediction and routing modules.
 * 5. $ ./scripts/pub_obstacles.sh

-to run scenarios manually by a python script:
+To run scenarios manually by a python script:

 * 1. in docker, install needed packages:
 	** $pip install keyboard